These delectable Grain-Free Cranberry + Orange Cupcakes have a dreamy Cream Cheese frosting and are perfection for the holidays!

 And… we’re back!
 Hi friends, we’ve missed you!
 I could bore you with the details of our brief hiatus, but I just can’t wait for you to dig into to this holiday recipe–it’s too good to put off another minute!

 Tart cranberries and the delicious juice of blood oranges are the stars here, paired with a dreamy cream cheese frosting that of course has an easy dairy-free option.
 (Kite Hill is amazing, isn’t it?)
-Anyway, the cupcakes are scrumptiously fluffy, moist and bursting with winter fruit flavors.
+Anyway, these almond flour cupcakes are scrumptiously fluffy, moist and bursting with winter fruit flavors.

 We dried some sliced blood oranges for decor here– just place the slices on a parchment lined baking sheet and bake at 200 degrees for 2-3 hours, sometimes a touch longer, depending on the oven.
 Check in every so often to make sure they don’t burn.
 We also sugared some cranberries for topping–fresh thyme or dill gives a lovely green accent but a simple twist of orange in it’s place would suffice nicely.